 We firmly believe that innovative thinking is only possible if it takes different perspectives into account.
 The successful implementation of our digitalization strategy hinges on the creative solutions of our highly driven employees.
 We are consequently fully aware of the strategic importance of diversity and regard it as an opportunity to harness the broad range of skills of a multifaceted workforce in taking our business to new heights.
 This is why we advocate integrating and valorizing cultural as well as social diversity and sensitize our employees to create an environment where everyone is made to feel welcome and appreciated.

 To us, creativity means making the most of people’s different cultural backgrounds and genders.
 That’s why we promote not only different nationalities but also women stepping up into specialist and management positions.
 For this reason, we have not only set our sights on increasing the number of women in management roles throughout the Group but have already incorporated and begun implementing it in our strategy.
-So far, the percentage of women employed at management levels one to three below board level has risen from eight percent in 2011 to 14 percent in 2014 and has already risen to 17 percent by the end of 2019.
+So far, the percentage of women employed at management levels one to three below board level has risen from eight percent in 2011 to 14 percent in 2014 and to 17 percent in 2019, reaching 16% by the end of 2020.
 The aim is to have 22% of management positions held by women by the year 2022.

 For information on the proportion of women in the first two management levels below the Management Board of Klöckner & Co SE in accordance with the German law on equal participation of women and men in management positions, please refer to the relevant comments in the Annual Report ("Corporate Governance Declaration" in the chapter "Corporate Governance").

 The 2020 joint study by the women's magazine Brigitte and Territory Embrace also shows that Klöckner attaches great importance to the advancement of women.
 Due to its good performance in the following areas, Klöckner was desired as one of the best employers for women: Measures to reconcile career and family, work flexibility, measures to promote careers and the importance of transparency and equality.